piotrb5e3/0bit-backend/README.md

-# 0bit-backend
+# ComfyMS-backend

-Backend for the 0bit app
+Backend of ComfyMS

 ## Prerequisites